-- From the confirmation dialogue box, click on the Restart and wait for a while.
+- From the confirmation dialogue box, click on Restart and wait for a while.

 - Reconnect the Airpods after a successful booting of the Mac.

-If you have some other devices such as Bluetooth speaker or anything, maybe it’s best to set the AirPods as default instead.
+If you have some other devices such as Bluetooth speakers or anything, maybe it’s best to set the AirPods as default instead.
 Here’s how you can do it.

 - Keep your Airpods in range and turn on the Bluetooth in your Macbook.

 - Select the Sound option from the System Preferences of the Apple logo.

 - Click on the Output and select your AirPods profile for making the primary output devices.